|1722||Second||Oct 2020||Plant Biosecurity and Product Integrity|

-Since 2016, fall armyworm (Spodoptera frugiperda) has been spreading quickly globally and was expected to impact Australia.
+Since 2016, fall armyworm has been spreading rapidly across the globe and was expected to impact Australia.
 It was detected in the Torres Strait and North Queensland in January/February 2020, and Katherine, NT and Kununurra, WA in March 2020.
 Further detections in WA in April occurred at Broome and Carnarvon.
-The most southern detection of fall armyworm in eastern Australia is at Bundaberg (current as of 6 May 2020).
-The pest is expected to continue to move southwards.

-NSW DPI has begun implementing an action plan to facilitate early detection of fall armyworm, ensure potentially affected industries are prepared, and providing crucial support for industries regarding insect diagnostics and permits for chemical management options.
-At present, maize crops have been damaged by the pest but it is not known how badly the pest will impact maize and other crops.
+DPI continues to work with potentially affected industries providing free insect diagnostics for suspect fall armyworm moths and larvae, advice on control and chemical management options.
+At present, maize crops have been damaged by the pest in the north of Australia but it is not known how badly the pest will impact on maize and other crops in NSW.

 A webinar was held in April to discuss the current situation in NSW, biology and damage caused, identification, surveillance activities, how to report, and chemical control options.
 The webinar was recorded and can be viewed as an entire playlist or separate videos (link directs to www.youtube.com).